FoxyCart/foxyclient-php-example/README.md

 This is an example usage of <a href="https://github.com/FoxyCart/foxyclient-php">FoxyClient PHP</a>.

+## See Also

+Along with this example code, we're also be adding to the <a href="https://github.com/FoxyCart/foxyclient-php-playground">playground</a> for more examples of how to use the client.
+It currently demonstrates how to work with coupons: https://github.com/FoxyCart/foxyclient-php-playground

 ## Installation
 Assume you're going to make the world a better place by improving software and fork the <a href="https://github.com/FoxyCart/foxyclient-php-example">foxyclient-php-example</a> repo.